Sausage and Chickpea Stew

-When I first started blogging I thought everyone loved Chickpeas (also called Garbanzo Beans) as much as I do, but now I realize some of you aren’t all that enthused about these ultra-nutritious beans.
-If you’re one of those people who’s not especially a chickpea fan, I hope you’ll trust me when I promise that this Slow Cooker Chickpea Stew with Italian Sausage is truly amazing.
+I realize some of you aren’t all that enthused about ultra-nutritious garbanzo beans, also called chickpeas.
+But if you’re one of those people who’s not especially a chickpea fan, I hope you’ll trust me when I promise that this Sausage and Chickpea Stew is truly delicious.

 (Scroll down for complete recipe with nutritional information.)